crazy-djactor/ogen-tools/README.md

 The compiler is a restful API that continuously runs Olympus cross-compiling scripts with a POST call from Github webhooks.

+For more information, please go to the [Compiler Instructions](./compiler/README.md)
 ### Launcher

 the launcher is a daemon script that runs a test network automatically.

+For more information, please go to the [Launcher Instructions](./launcher/README.md)